 Practicalities and Value

 The tour costs about $52.14 per person, which, in our view, offers good value for an active, guided city exploration.
 You get the use of bicycles, a tour guide, and a chance to see some of Munich’s most famous landmarks.
-For the price, it’s a convenient and efficient way to orient yourself in the city—perfect for first-timers or those short on time.
+For the price, it’s a convenient and efficient way to orient yourself in the city—great for first-timers or those short on time.

 Group Dynamics and Personal Touches